 Skip to main content

-Exploring the contribution of peri-urban food systems to food security, urban resilience, building community and protecting the environment.
+Exploring the contribution of peri-urban and regional food systems to food security, urban resilience, building community and protecting the environment.

 The fringes of land where urban and rural areas meet are known as peri-urban areas.
 These city edges have traditionally been food-producing regions, but increasing conversion to commercial and residential uses, fragmentation, land-use conflicts and global challenges pose a threat to continued farming there.